patrick-kidger/diffrax/docs/api/solver.md

 ### SDE-only solvers

-??? tip "Other SDE solvers"
+!!! tip "Other SDE solvers"

-    Don't forget that many low-order ODE solvers can also be used as SDE solvers:
+    Many low-order ODE solvers can also be used as SDE solvers:

     **Itô:**